Dark97975/Auto-Fill-Certificates/README.md

 How to use this program
 1. Press the new button on the top left corner and then press NEW
 2. Select your certificate template
-   2.1 Your template have to be A4
+- Your template have to be A4
-3. Select your data file(you can download my test data for testing) 3.1 Your data file have to be .xlsx
+3. Select your data file (you can download my test data for testing)
+- Your data file have to be .xlsx
-   3.2 Your data should not have blank row or blank column in it 3.3 This program will run until it reach the end of your data so be aware of it's slowness
+- Your data should not have blank row or blank column in it
+- This program will run until it reach the end of your data so be aware of it's slowness
 4. Select the column you want to place on your certificate
 5. Fill all the blank dropbox/combobox
 6. Click on the picture that is displaying on program where you want your selected column to be placed